We explain how we compile the monthly figures, and what they mean.

 What are NewsWhip’s Social Rankings?

-Each month, we publish lists of the top social publishers of the previous month, covering Facebook and sometimes Twitter, LinkedIn and Pinterest.
+Each month, we publish lists of the top social publishers of the previous month, covering Facebook and sometimes other platforms, such as Twitter, LinkedIn, Instagram, and Pinterest.

 The rankings are based on the number of shares, tweets, comments and other interactions accrued to content published by each site in the relevant month.
 The rankings give an interesting view of who’s attracting the most attention on Facebook and other major social platforms.
 They can help contribute to understanding what works on social.